btconway/babyagi/README.md

 Important: The document embedding vector store has to be created and filled with at least one entry, before the document embedding feature is enabled!

-## New: Automatic appending of web scrape content to document embedding vector store
+## Automatic appending of web scrape content to document embedding vector store
 The intention behind this functionality is to enhance BabyAGI's a long-term memory and compensate for the context limit.
 Therefore extended result data gets stored, which can be quite large.
 Beside the LLM powered web scrape result summary, the raw web page scrape content is stored and embedded in vector store.
 The content extraction for the raw scrape data is more strict than the one for result summary creation because the extract must be "clean", hence no incomprehensible data as strings of keywords or characters is included.